Strengthening your Iyengar yoga foundations: 5-part course

 Students are taught by Pixie Lillas and move through 5 full-length Iyengar video classes.
 Each focuses on a different asana.
 You will cover all the core Iyengar yoga pose groups.

 Standing poses for strengthening your foundations

 Pixie teaches a grounding, foundation sequence for those looking to strengthen their core asanas.
-A complete sequence with some inversions and a selection of the basic standing poses.

 Forward bends to strengthen your foundations